CreativeCollisionsLimited/mdc-feature-documentation/contents/v2/billing/billing_history.md

 # Billing History
-##### A page that displays all generated charges.

-A charge can be generated when, for instance, searches for harmonized codes, duties and taxes are made.
-The billing history page will list each of those charges.
+## What's the Billing Page?

+This is a feature for the administrators and finance teams.
+It’s possible to track all the transactions made in the system and how much they cost.

+Each API request on the system generates a fee.
+The billing history displays the searches users have made in the system within a period of time.
+Besides the product information, each transaction shows who made it, when, and which APIs were called.

-## Admin Side
+## Admin portal

- - Go to `Admin home > Billing History`
+ - Administrators and finance teams can find the billing history page on `Admin home > Billing History`

 <ImageZoom
 src="images/billing/billing_menu.png"